 Photo by Katie Hayward

-Take a look at what our graduates say about studying English at the University of Suffolk.
+- Find out what our graduates say about studying English at the University of Suffolk

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.